Seeking support

 Children and young people have grown up using social media and often communicate with their friends that way.
 Therefore, it can be difficult to ask them to close their accounts entirely.

 It can help to talk to them about why it is important for them to increase their privacy settings and think differently about what they post.
-You should discourage them from writing about the kidnapping on their social media accounts and help them to understand why this could be dangerous for the hostage or distressing for them should this be used in newspaper articles or media reports.
+You should discourage them from writing about the hostage situation on their social media accounts and help them to understand why this could be dangerous for the hostage or distressing for them should this be used in newspaper articles or media reports.